 Regulatory Surveys and Planned Downtime.
 Our operating income is negatively impacted when we perform certain regulatory inspections, which we refer to as a special survey, that are due every five years for most of our rigs.
 The inspection interval for our North Sea rigs is two-and-one-half years.
 In addition, our operating income is negatively impacted by planned downtime for upgrades, contract preparation and mobilization of rigs; however, in some cases, we may be compensated for all or a portion of this downtime.
-We expect to spend approximately 185 days during the fourth quarter of 2019 for upgrades, contract preparation and mobilization of rigs, which includes an aggregate of approximately 90 days for the completion of upgrades, reactivation activities and contract preparation for the Ocean Onyx prior to its contract commencement, an aggregate of approximately 60 days for special surveys and rig upgrades for the Ocean BlackRhino and an aggregate of approximately 35 days for mobilization and contract preparation activities for other rigs.
-In 2020, we expect to spend an additional 90 days for contract preparation for the Ocean BlackRhino and a special survey and upgrades for the Ocean BlackLion, approximately 60 days for the mobilization of and contract preparation for the Ocean Monarch prior to its contract in Myanmar and approximately 35 days for mobilizations of other rigs.
+We expect to spend approximately 185 days during the fourth quarter of 2019 for upgrades, contract preparation and mobilization of rigs, which includes an aggregate of approximately 90 days for the completion of upgrades, reactivation activities and contract preparation for the Ocean Onyx prior to its contract commencement, an aggregate of approximately 60 days for special surveys and rig upgrades for the Ocean BlackHornet and Ocean BlackRhino and an aggregate of approximately 35 days for mobilization and contract preparation activities for other rigs.
+In 2020, we expect to spend an additional 90 days for contract preparation for the Ocean Onyx, an aggregate of approximately 240 days for upgrades for the Ocean BlackRhino and a special survey and upgrades for the Ocean BlackLion, approximately 60 days for the mobilization of and contract preparation for the Ocean Monarch prior to its contract in Myanmar and approximately 35 days for mobilizations of other rigs.
 We can provide no assurance as to the exact timing and/or duration of downtime associated with regulatory inspections, upgrades, contract preparation, rig mobilizations and other shipyard projects.
-See " - Contract Drilling Backlog."
+See "- Contract Drilling Backlog."